smichea/meveoman/README.md

 Meveoman is a Meveo script that can also be used as a standalone java app to execute a Postman 2.1 collection.

+## Limits

+- Only Bearer and Basic authentication is implemented
+- Javascript events are executed with [Graal js engine](https://github.com/graalvm/graaljs) but no [js library](https://learning.getpostman.com/docs/postman/scripts/postman_sandbox_api_reference/) are included.
+- the pm variable used in events (i.e tests) is partly emulated, you can use :
+pm.info.eventName
+pm.info.iteration
+pm.info.iterationCount
+pm.info.requestName
+pm.info.requestId
+pm.environment
+pm.test
+pm.response.text
+pm.response.json
+pm.response.to.have.status
+pm.response.to.be.oneOf

 ## Usage

 ### As a standalone java app